SirTonero/aws-bootcamp-cruddur-2013/journal/week0.md

 Check your email and confirm the subscription

-3. Create the alarm script for the notification alert.
+3. Create the alarm script for the notification alert. called budget-notifications-with-subscribers.json

 ```json
 [